Rollup Transaction Lifecycle

 Transactions settle down from layer 2 (the Mantis rollup) to layer 1 (the destination chain of the transaction):

-- Transactions on the Mantis rollup are used to construct blocks by the Mantis rollup validators.
+- Transactions on the Mantis rollup are used to construct blocks by the Mantis rollup validator client (the sequencer).
 In this way, rollup validators also act as block builders.

-- The blocks of Mantis rollup transactions are picked up by the sequencer on Mantis.
+- The blocks of Mantis rollup transactions are picked up by the relayer on Mantis.

-- Sequencers send blocks to the Mantis bridge contract.
+- The relayer sends blocks to the Mantis bridge contract.

 - The bridge contract subsequently sends transactions out over IBC using a light client that we have created between L1 and L2.

-- Via the IBC, blocks of transactions post to the final layer 1.
+- Via the IBC relay (note: NOT the sequencer), blocks of transactions post to the final layer 1.

 - The layer 1 validates the layer 2 blocks; if the L1 says a transaction/block is invalid, the layer 2 rolls back.